carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `actor_id` (_int_)
 - <a name="carla.WorldSnapshot.find"></a>**<font color="#7fb800">find</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor_id**</font>)
-Find an ActorSnapshot by id.
+Find an ActorSnapshot by id, return None if the actor is not found.
     - **Parameters:**
         - `actor_id` (_int_)
 - <a name="carla.WorldSnapshot.__len__"></a>**<font color="#7fb800">\__len__</font>**(<font color="#00a6ed">**self**</font>)